Party Wall Surveyors

 DISSENT AND CONCUR IN APPOINTMENT OF AN AGREED SURVEYOR

-Here, a singular surveyor (‘Agreed Surveyor’) will act for both the Building Owner and Adjoining Owner on an impartial and unbiased basis.
+Here, a single surveyor (the ‘agreed surveyor’) will act for both the building owner and adjoining owner and resolve any dispute on an impartial basis.
 This option is recommended where work is relatively straight forward in nature.

 DISSENT AND APPOINT THEIR OWN SURVEYOR